What Happens if You Eat Moldy Bread? Here’s What To Do You When You Accidentally Take a Bite

 How to handle moldy food

 Another surprising food to keep an eye on?
 Coffee beans.
 Yep, coffee mold is possible.
 That said, it's highly unlikely to cause any harm, at least in most cases.
-That said, if mold is highly visible, it might be best to avoid it in general and avoid any potential harm altogether.
-"If you see mold on food, there's a good chance it's also loaded with bacteria by that point, which means, mycotoxin or not, you could still get sick.
-It's better to play it safe and find another snack," he explains
+Keep in mind if mold is highly visible, it might be best to avoid it in general and avoid any potential harm altogether.
+In other words, if you spot mold on food, there's a good chance that it's also developed some form of bacteria by that point, which means, mycotoxin or not, you could still get sick.

 How to make your bread last longer

-Rifkin says that another way to keep mold from sprouting on your bread as easily is to store it in the freezer.
+On the other hand, Rifkin notes that another way to keep mold from sprouting on your bread as easily is to store it in the freezer.
 "You can thaw individual slices of bread overnight in the fridge before you plan to use the next day," she says.
-Raffa cosigns the freezer as a good place to store bread you aren't going to eat right away.
+Raffa cosigns the freezer as a good place to store bread, especially if you aren't going to eat right away.
 "If you’re worried about mold, waste, or storage options, go small: cut your recipes in half and freeze whatever you’re not using to enjoy at a later date," Rifkin says.

 If your bread is stale but hasn't started getting moldy yet, both experts say not to throw it out just yet.
 "If your bread has become stale, you can toast it, then pulse it in a food processor to create breadcrumbs to use in recipes," Rifkin says.
 She also likes using stale bread to make croutons by cutting it into cubes, tossing it with olive oil, and baking it in the oven.